-The County continues to invest one hundred percent of cash held temporarily idle during the year using an equity in pooled cash system.
-For fiscal year 2023, the weighted average yield on investments was 3.61 percent.
-In addition, Agricultural Land Preservation, Capital Project, Sheriff's Office Pension System (SOPS), Volunteer Fireman's Length of Service Award Program (LOSAP), and the Other Post-Employment Benefits (OPEB) trust fund, have cash that is invested separately.
+The County continues to invest one hundred percent of cash held temporarily idle during the year using equity in pooled cash system.
+For fiscal year 2024, the weighted average yield on investments was 5.26%.
+In addition, Agricultural Land Preservation, Capital Project, Sheriff's Office Pension System (SOPPS), Volunteer Fireman's Length of Service Award Program (LOSAP), and the Other Post-Employment Benefits (OPEB) trust fund, have cash that is invested separately.